Calle Marqués de Larios

 Calle Marqués de Larios, also known simply as Calle Larios, is a pedestrian and shopping street in Málaga, Spain.
 The street was inaugurated on 27 August 1891.

 It is the most expensive street to live on in Málaga, and the eleventh most expensive to live on in all of Spain.

 History

 Construction

-On 1 May 1880, a corporation was formed by the local government of Málaga to fund the contrustruction of the street.
+On 1 May 1880, a corporation was formed by the local government of Málaga to fund the construction of the street.
 The company needed to raise 1 million pesetas, and sold 40 shares of 25,000 pesetas each.
 A majority of shares were purchased by the Larios family.

 The street was initially designed by architect José María Sancha.
 Further changes to the design were later made by Manuel Rivera.

 In 1887, the responsibility for the project was taken on by the Larios family.
 The street was named after Manuel Domingo Larios y Larios, the 2nd Marquess of Larios.
 He is also depicted in a statue by Mariano Benlliure on the south end of the street.

 Over 1200 laborers worked on the project.